Unfinished hospital could be delayed further

 The Metropolitan was commissioned to replace and improve acute services presently delivered at Sandwell General and City Road hospitals.

-Since Carillion went bust the trust has been negotiating with construction companies to take over the project which stands half completed at its Cranford Street, Smethwick, site.
+Since Carillion went bust, the trust has been negotiating with construction companies to take over the project which stands half completed at the site in Cranford Street, Smethwick.

 The cost of the hospital was supposed to be funded by loans taken out by Carillion which would then lease it back to the NHS under a private finance initiative.